The Ministry of Education in Bhutan designated April as ‘Positive Parenting Month’

 of my students.
 Although there are myriads of parenting styles, either commonly

-practiced or inherited from our parents, psychologists have revealed a plethora
+practised or inherited from our parents, psychologists have revealed a plethora

 lives of our children.